The standard processing workflow is the same for GCP, RTK and PPK drone data processing.

 Select the desired project.

-Press on browse files to locate the images saved on your computer and press Open, or drag the files into the upload area and then click Next.
+Press on browse files, to locate the images saved on your computer.
+Press Open, or drag the files into the upload area and then click Next.

 Select Flight Date - The system will automatically read the exif data, geo-locate the files and select the appropriate project and flight date.

 Flight Name can be used to identify the survey by something other than the flight date, such as a particular AOI (stockpile area, west pit, etc.)

 If you have more flight images from the same survey, press on "+ Add more" to add the remaining images.

 If your images are not geotagged, click on Edit Locations to upload the flight Metadata in .CSV or .TXT format to be used for geolocating the images.

 The polygon boundary surrounding the image markers may be adjusted in order to exclude certain images from processing.